mojofunk/alta-doc/LIBMOJO-TODO.md

 Make a generic module infrastructure for libmojo, modules may include

 If for instance AudioDriverModule returned an AudioDriver rather than an AudioDevice the audio_driver would not need to depend on core.
 Perhaps it would be better restrict interfaces so that they don't require any external libs.
 This suggests it better to use std::string for path strings everywhere and just assume/enforce? it is UTF-8 encoded and modules need to manage encoding conversion internally if using platform API's that require a different encoding/wide strings etc.

+Modules are located in there own directory and should only depend on the core library

 Audio/Processor module